sunandan-das/readme/README.md

 ---
 ## Thought Process & Design Decisions
-* The .NET source code was provided as part of the assignment, and I chose Azure App Service because it's a fully managed platform that makes it easy to deploy and scale web applications without managing underlying infrastructure.
+* I chose Azure App Service because it's a fully managed platform that makes it easy to deploy and scale web applications without managing underlying infrastructure.
 I set up the App Service to align with the assignment requirements and ensure seamless deployment from Azure Pipelines.
 My focus was on building a secure and automated CI/CD pipeline that cleanly deploys to this infrastructure without manual intervention.

 * I chose artifact-based deployment using zipped build outputs.
 This made it easier to separate build and release stages and ensured consistency in what gets deployed.